In big states, tiny counties, Trump attacking voting rules

 On Wednesday, there was a new warning to Milwaukee and its sports teams.
 It covered not only players but mascots such as the Brewers’ famed racing sausages as enticements for people to vote.

-“It seems kind of silly to be worried about racing sausages, but the larger point is the law is pretty clear,” GOP state party Chairman Andrew Hitt told The Associated Press by phone on Wednesday.
+“It seems kind of silly to be worried about racing sausages, but the larger point is the law is pretty clear,” GOP state party chair Andrew Hitt told The Associated Press by phone on Wednesday.

 Wisconsin state elections officials have already warned the Trump campaign off once after it sent a survey to local elections offices asking for details on procedures.
 Such surveys can help find issues to be litigated — but they also are a way for campaigns to make connections with local election officials who will help determine their success.
 The Trump campaign noted that such surveys are standard and also sent by Democrats.

-Note: This story has been corrected t show that litigation over Pennsylvania’s poll watcher law was in federal court, not U.S. Supreme Court.